 How long have you been a planner?
 I’ve been using planners since I was in high school.
 It was the only way I kept organized.
 It didn’t take long for it to become an obsession.
 After I had a job and further, had children, I carried one in my purse always, had one on our kitchen desk and a wall calender.
 This is a very small peek into my planner progression.

 I was a scrapbooker at the time, so I decorated it with paper and stickers and other embellishments and it kinda looked ridiculous but it was mine and I loved it.
 Until I didn’t.

-However, eventually I stopped using it, and went back to regular old office supply spiral notebook sized planners similar in nature to what I had used in school.
-I actually really liked using them, but then I discovered “new style planners”.
+Eventually I stopped using it, and went back to regular old office supply spiral notebook sized planners similar in nature to what I had used in school.
+It was something about the rings.
+And it only held a small amount – I filled it fast.

-The REAL Planner Obsession
+The REAL Planner Obsession (the main planner progression!)

 Then my real planner obsession began.
 Circa 2012.

 Because of that discovery I found that Martha Stewart had a beautiful line of stuff at Staples that were compatible and I fell hard.

 But then something happened.
 Pages started coming out of my Arc system, pages bent and I quickly got frustrated.

 No longer did I purchase cute, stylish bags because I truly loved them.
 I bought them because they were cute and could hold my planner. 😉

 As a natural to-do list maker, I also got really into Bullet Journaling.

 During my love obsession with Erin Condren I tried several variations – Vertical, Horizontal and Hourly.
 Hourly does NOT work for me, because I don’t plan that way.

 I thought that horizontal was my style.
 After I tried Vertical, I liked it but I wasn’t set on it.

 Yeah I don’t plan that way either.
 So I switched back to Horizontal. (this has changed completely since I originally wrote this… Vertical only now)

 I was familiar with MAMBI from my scrapbooking days and still have loads of SB stickers from back then! haha